 Celebrating King's Day in Amsterdam

 If you happen to be in Amsterdam on 27 April, don’t be surprised if you end up in a huge street party.
 Every 27 April the Netherlands celebrates King’s Day, unless it’s a Sunday then it’s celebrated on 26 April.
-On King’s Day, or Koningsdag, the Netherlands celebrates the birthday of her king, Willem-Alexander.
+On King’s Day, or Koningsdag, the Netherlands celebrates the birthday of their king, Willem-Alexander.
 As it is a national holiday most of the population has the day off from work or school to enjoy the day.

 How to best celebrate King’s Day in Amsterdam